alberto-grande/IonicPhotoUploadExample/README.md

 # IonicPhotoUploadExample
-Example project to upload a photo from the camera or the galley
+Example project to upload a photo (gallery or camera)